Exhibits

 West Gallery

-Most of the exhibits in the West Gallery are mammals.
+The main theme of the West Gallery is aquatic life.
+Most of the displays in this room are mammals.
 The biggest mount is the bison in the corner of the room.
-Other displays include a gray wolf, cougars, and beavers.
-A few displays feature birds, including penguins and cranes.
+Other displays include beavers, penguins, and a whale skull.

 Bison mount